awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 }
 ```

-For additional examples, see [Instance Weighting for Amazon EC2 Auto Scaling](asg-instance-weighting.md)\.
+For additional examples, see [Instance weighting for Amazon EC2 Auto Scaling](asg-instance-weighting.md)\.